odmsolutions/odmsolutions.github.io/_posts/2015-02-05-why-i-love-and-hate-frameworks.md

 # Why I love frameworks - The solution you'd not considered

 It takes a lot of effort to find elegance in code, simplicity and brevity for expressing a concept does not come naturally, and a great deal of code I've seen from other people (including in some frameworks and libraries) is very much a brain dump into a single source file or function.
-But
+But the best frameworks have resulted from people arriving at a very neat way to express things, a way of make 3 lines of code do what 500 used to do.
+While the 500 lines is still there buried int eh frameworks implementation, many 3 line snippets will use it.

+For the most part you can treat the other bit as a black box - the very reason that in computing the means of abstraction, and the means of composition are fundamental.

+# Contribute code

+If you have a neat idea, a way of expressing things that makes more sense than what you've seeen, or a way to enhance a framework, then pelease do publish it.
+If you know you can write code better than the code in the frameworks, then you should be writing frameworks.
+If you know you trust your hand assembled code in all the places you'd use a compiler - you should consider being a compiler writer.
+Frameworks are not the "best code ever written", and some very far from it, but they are a product of knowledge pooled and shared - by far the best way in which humans progress.